w3f/polkadot-wiki/docs/learn/learn-staking.md

 monitoring their performance, keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their validators' accounts.
-Thus, while not being completely set-it-and-forget-it, a nominator's experience is relatively hands-off compared to that of a validator, and even more with [nominator pools](./learn-nomination-pools.md).
+Thus, while not being completely set-it-and-forget-it, a nominator's experience is relatively hands-off compared to that of a validator, and even more with [nomination pools](./learn-nomination-pools.md).
 For more information, you can take a look at the nominator [guide](learn-nominator.md) to understanding your responsibilities as a nominator.